conormcmahon/lidar_raster_stats/README.md

   EPSG_OUTPUT     - EPSG code that point cloud data will be reprojected to prior to rasterizing.
 If none is specified, no reprojection occurs.
 ```

-- Input - Provided as full filepath to an input .pcd point cloud.
-The demo file used above expects 'PointVeg' type defined in [Dirt Or Leaf Library](https://github.com/conormcmahon/dirt_or_leaf).
-However, the library is templated so that arbitrary point types can be used in a user-written .cpp demo file.
-- Output - Provide a filepath and name prefix for the output file, but do NOT include file type.
-All images will be output in .tif format.
-Multiple different images are generated for the various statistics produced.
-- Field - an argument containing the name of the field to be targetted.
-If a custom .cpp demo file is written, this can be an arbitrary value supported by the input cloud and point format.
-For the demo here, this must be one of the fields defined [here](https://github.com/conormcmahon/dirt_or_leaf/blob/master/include/dirt_or_leaf/point_veg.h).
-That means the following are supported: intensity, classification, height, roughness, x, y, or z.
-- Pixel Size - the width and height of each input pixel in the output image, using the units of the input point cloud.

 # Example Images

 ## Input Cloud